mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The name in the brackets is the type of the emitted event.
 For every cause of an event, a different type is used.

 Furthermore, the component emits additional events and telemetry upon the success or failure of some internal operations.
-For a full definition, refer to `Ref/BBSMessageStorage/BBSMessageStorage.fpp`.
+For a full definition, refer to `SpacePosts/MessageStorage/MessageStorage.fpp`.

 ## Dependencies
 <!-- - OSAL: OS::File and OS::Directory -->
 This component depends on the Operating System Abstraction Layer (OSAL) of F'.
-More specifically, it uses `OS::File`, `OS::Directory`, and `OS::FileSystem` which means that these two classes must be implemented for the underlying Operating System.
+More specifically, it uses `OS::File`, `OS::Directory`, and `OS::FileSystem` which means that these three classes must be implemented for the underlying Operating System.